martin-svg/Phase-0-repo/README.md

 >> Build a Python Calculator
 Scope: Build a Calculator using VS Code, Python, and Github.
 Save the project in a GitHub Repository using Git Terminal commands.

->> Terminal Git Command Practice:
+## Terminal Git Command Practice:
-# Git commands to learn and practice include but are not limited too:
+>> Git commands to learn and practice include but are not limited too:
-Markup : * Bullet List
   * git status -s
   * git add .
   * git add file1.txt